apache/sedona/docs/api/sql/Raster-operators.md

 ### RS_RasterToWorldCoord

-Introduction: Returns the upper left X and Y coordinates of the given row and column of the given raster geometric units of the geo-referenced raster.
+Introduction: Returns the upper left X and Y coordinates of the given row and column of the given raster geometric units of the geo-referenced raster as a Point geometry.
 If any out of bounds values are given, the X and Y coordinates of the assumed point considering existing raster pixel size and skew values will be returned.

 Format: `RS_RasterToWorldCoord(raster: Raster, colX: Integer, rowY: Integer)`